AkkarinForest/Haskell-Workshop/intro-2/README.md

 -> "True!!"
 ```

 But the beauty of `case ... of` is that the compiler checks if there's a branch for each possible value of the type.
-In case of boolean that doesn't really make a difference.
-In fact, you cannot write `if condition then value` and skip the `else`.
+In the case of boolean, that doesn't make a difference.
+You cannot write `if condition then value` and skip the `else`.
 But with more complex types it guarantees that all possible cases are covered (see Union Types for example).

 ## Records